ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian12-netplan/guide.en-gb.md

 ## Objective

-OVHcloud Link Aggregation technology is designed by our teams to increase your server’s availability, and boost the efficiency of your network connections.
-In just a few clicks, you can aggregate your network cards and make your network links redundant.
+Link Aggregation (LACP) technology is designed to increase your server’s availability, and boost the efficiency of your network connections.
+You can aggregate your network cards and make your network links redundant.
 This means that if one link goes down, traffic is automatically redirected to another available link.
 The available bandwidth is also doubled thanks to aggregation.

-**This guide explains how to bond your NICs to use them for Link Aggregation in Debian 12 / Ubuntu 24.04 (Netplan configuration).**
+**This guide explains how to bond your interfaces to use them for Link Aggregation in Debian 12 / Ubuntu 24.04 (Netplan configuration).**

 ## Requirements